 - Note: This lower voltage is required because the threshold voltage of the MOSFET is rather low, around 1–2 V. Powering the entire circuit from 12 V would therefore make it very difficult to turn the pump off.

-- The conductivity sensor and potentiometer form another voltage divider.
+- The conductivity sensor and potentiometers form another voltage divider.
 The input to this voltage divider (Vin from Equation 1, above) is roughly 3 V, as described in the previous point.
-The output (Vout from Equation 1, above) is based on the resistance values of the conductivity sensor (which depends on the pH of the liquid) and the potentiometer (which depends on the position of the knob).
-This is what allows you to tune the circuit's sensitivity to pH levels using the potentiometer.
+The output (Vout from Equation 1, above) is based on the resistance values of the conductivity sensor (which depends on the pH of the liquid) and the potentiometers (which depends on the positions of the knobs).
+This is what allows you to tune the circuit's sensitivity to pH levels using the potentiometers.